vladimirmak02/scenwise-boston-demo/README.md

-# This is a very quick demo of what the Boston Data Visualization is capable of
+# This is a very quick demo of what the Scenwise Amsterdam Data Visualization is capable of